cap-js/openapi/README.md

 })
 ```

-The handler for the `before:` event should never be async to avoid race conditions between the handler and the conversion process!
+The handler for events should never be async to avoid race conditions between the handler and the conversion process!

 ## Contributing